Rev. Deborah Lee

 Gala King

-For the past 15 years, Gala has been working with communities and organizations in the Bay Area focused on social justice, cultural resiliency, and faith-based organizing, locally and abroad.
-With a background in public health, she has experience engaging with communities to increase their access to vital data and information, and build capacity to use information to protect their personal and community health.
+For the past 20 years, Gala has been working with communities and organizations focused on social justice, cultural resilience, community building, and faith-rooted organizing, locally and globally.
+With a background in public health, she has experience engaging environmental justice communities to build capacity to use information to protect their personal and community health.
+Gala was a founding member of the transnational environmental justice organization, Filipino Americans for Environmental Solidarity (FACES), which led U.S.-based campaigns pushing for accountability among the U.S. government and corporations for environmental destruction in the Philippines.

 Contact: gking@im4humanintegrity.org